Eroxl/Note-Rack/README.md

     - [ ] Example
 - [ ] Other
   - [ ] Block Selector Menu: "/"
+    - Allow users to change the current block or create a new block using a menu
   - [ ] Emoji Selector Menu: ":"
+    - Allow users to select and insert emojis using a menu
   - [ ] Better Caret Control
+    - Correctly handle caret movements like a native textbox between different blocks
+  - [ ] Block Handles
+    - Allow blocks to be moved using a block handle

 # 🌳 Features
 * Basic Markdown Syntax